 Baby cots are provided free of charge.
-Beds for older children cost US$25 a night, including breakfast.
-As this is a health retreat, parents are asked to keep an eye on their kids, and some parts of the resort are off-limits to youngsters.
+Beds for older children cost US$30 a night, including breakfast.
+Parents are asked to keep an eye on their kids, as some parts of the resort are off-limits to youngsters.

 Not just the coffee, but also the sugar, vegetables, herbs and ingredients for spa products are grown and processed on site.